How much do backlinks really cost in 2026? We checked 132 contractors to save you time.

-The cheapest price we ever paid for the backlinks was less than two cents per link—$0.017.
+The lowest price we ever paid for backlinks was $0.017 per link—less than two cents.

-As part of one of our experiments on manipulating domain authority metrics, we purchased 4,169 backlinks from 908 referring domains on Fiverr for $70.
+As part of an experiment to manipulate domain authority metrics, we purchased 4,169 backlinks from 908 referring domains on Fiverr for $70.

 Beware!
-This was done solely for research purposes.
-You should never acquire this type of backlink for your business!
-They will not boost your website rankings and may even harm them.
+This was done solely for fun and research purposes.
+You should never acquire this type of backlink for a real business!
+They will not boost website rankings and may even harm them.

 How much does a backlink cost?
 The short answer.